binarynonsense/comic-book-reader/docs/README.en.md

 - Windows & Linux versions
 - Compatible file formats<sup>[1]</sup>:
-  - Comic books:
-    - CBZ, CBR, CB7, PDF and EPUB
+  - Comic books: CBZ, CBR, CB7, PDF and EPUB
-  - Image files:
-    - JPG, PNG, WebP and AVIF
+  - Image files: JPG, PNG, WebP and AVIF
-  - Ebooks:
-    - PDF, FB2, MOBI<sup>[4]</sup> and EPUB
+  - Ebooks: PDF, FB2, MOBI<sup>[4]</sup> and EPUB
 - Windowed (simple UI) and full-screen (no UI) modes
 - 'Single page', 'double page' and 'double page (center first page)' page modes
 - 'Fit to width', 'fit to height' and a customizable 'scale to height' page views
 - Page rotation
-- UI available in:
-  - English, Spanish, Russian, German, Arabic, Filipino and Japanese
+- UI available in English, Spanish, Russian, German, Arabic, Filipino and Japanese
 - Automatically restores the previous session's last opened book and page, and remembers the last books' page positions.
-- Portable mode (by creating a file named portable.txt in the same folder as the executable)
+- Portable mode (by creating a file named _portable.txt_ in the same folder as the executable)
 - Metadata editor:
   - View the metadata in PDF and EPUB files or stored in ComicInfo.xml files inside CBR, CBZ and CB7 comic books.
   - Create and/or modify the metadata in PDF and EPUB files or stored in ComicInfo.xml files inside unencrypted CBR<sup>[3]</sup>, CBZ and CB7 comic books.